lizageorge/learning-css/Web Layouts with Flexbox and Bootstrap 4.md

         </div>
     </div>
 ```

+- **Padding, Display and Margins**
+    - use values of 1, 2, 3, 4, or 5 with m/mt/mb/mr/ml/my/mx or p/pt/pb/pl/pb/py/px in the div class name.
+Those values refer to ratios with the actual content of the elements
+    - use d- in the div class name to change inline elements into block-level elements, or block-level elements into inline elements.

+-**Using flexbox with bootstrap**
+    - all of the rules you would normally insert as css rules should go in the div class names
+    - this includes the container display:flex tags- use "d-" in the class name, *not as a display:flex css rule*.
+    - If you want a rule to only apply to certain breakpoints, include the breakpoint name in the class name rule

 - Bootstrap uses CSS's **Z-index feature** (that allows elements to have a z-axis value and be more easily layered) by assigning specific (and high) z-index values to page features like dropdowns, navbars, and backdrops.
 It's recommended that those higher values not be touched.
 They also use lower z-index values (1, 2, 3) to bring an element forward and highlight its border based on it's status (between defualt/hover/active states).